Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 });
 ```

-Now every time the key-up event fires inside one of our textareas we get the values.
+Every time the key-up event fires inside one of our textareas we get the values.

 ## Rendering the output

 Of course, it's cool to get these values, but what do we do with them?
-You may have noted our playground `HTML` uses an iframe, although I'm normally not a big fan, it serves its purpose for this example.
+You may have noted our playground `HTML` uses an iframe.
+Although I'm usually not a big fan, it serves its purpose for this example.

 We can modify stuff inside the iframe without affecting our main page.